k-venkatesan/composite-damage-prediction/README.md

-# CompositeDamageModel
+# composite-damage-prediction
-Surrogate model for generation of damage patterns on composite plates with cut-out
+Surrogate model for generation of damage patterns on composite plates with cut-outs